zulip/zulip/docs/production/scim.md

 ## Additional options

-- To enable the creation of guest accounts without automatically subscribing them to any initial streams, add `"create_guests_without_streams": True` to your client's config dict in `SCIM_CONFIG`.
+- To enable the creation of guest accounts without automatically subscribing them to any initial channels, add `"create_guests_without_streams": True` to your client's config dict in `SCIM_CONFIG`.
-  This option is particularly useful for organizations that prefer to manually invite new guest users to the appropriate streams.
+  This option is particularly useful for organizations that prefer to manually invite new guest users to the appropriate channels.

   Example configuration with the additional option: